 MY BOOK SHOP

-Where I hope to sell my books and try to keep my publication dates accurate.
+An evolving library of history, of my development as a writer, and a way to connect up my personal story.
+And where I hope to sell my books and try to keep my publication dates accurate.
 The latter can change for a variety of reasons, such are the intricacies of the publishing process and my occasional whim.

 I am one of those common phenomena: a writer who’s embraced technology for the democracy it has given many like me.
 It’s a determined writer who remains hidden, but it’s still an intrepid agent who finds the talent.